skeeven1/Project-Twitter/README.md

 # Project Twitter
-We made a twitter clone responsive using HTML5 and CSS for educational to learn more about this technologies
+We made a twitter clone responsive using HTML5 and CSS for educational purposes to learn more about this technologies

 ### Twitter clone built with CSS + HTML
 ## 🎴 Layout